microsoft/VirtualClient/website/docs/developing/0040-vc-packages.md

   ```
   </div>

-* **4) Packages downloaded to the 'packages' folder**
-  If Virtual Client does not find a package pre-existing on the system in the locations noted above, it will download the package into the 'packages' directory.
+* **2) Search the folder location defined by a user-defined environment variable**
+  A user of the Virtual Client can define an environment variable called `VC_PACKAGES_DIR` to override the default packages location.
+The directory defined
+  will be used (instead of the default 'packages' folder location) to discover packages when defined.
+Similarly to the default packages location,
+  package .vcpkg definitions will be used to register the package in this directory.
+You can see that a package has been registered by the existence of a
-  The package will be registered with a .vcpkgreg file in the same directory.
+  .vcpkgreg file in the same directory.

   <div class="code-section">

   ```
-  # Package Name = geekbench5.1.0.0.zip
-  # Would be downloaded to the following location.
-  C:\VirtualClient\packages\geekbench5.1.0.0\linux-x64
-  C:\VirtualClient\packages\geekbench5.1.0.0\linux-arm64
-  C:\VirtualClient\packages\geekbench5.1.0.0\win-x64
-  C:\VirtualClient\packages\geekbench5.1.0.0\win-arm64
-  C:\VirtualClient\packages\geekbench5.vcpkgreg
+  # e.g.
+  # Windows example
+  set VC_PACKAGES_DIR=C:\any\custom\packages\location

+  C:\any\custom\packages\location\geekbench5
+  C:\any\custom\packages\location\geekbench5\geekbench5.vcpkg
+  C:\any\custom\packages\location\geekbench5\linux-x64
+  C:\any\custom\packages\location\geekbench5\linux-arm64
+  C:\any\custom\packages\location\geekbench5\win-x64
+  C:\any\custom\packages\location\geekbench5\win-arm64

+  # Linux example
+  export VC_PACKAGES_DIR=/home/user/any/custom/packages/location

+  /home/user/any/custom/packages/location/geekbench5
+  /home/user/any/custom/packages/location/geekbench5/geekbench5.vcpkg
+  /home/user/any/custom/packages/location/geekbench5/linux-x64
+  /home/user/any/custom/packages/location/geekbench5/linux-arm64
+  /home/user/any/custom/packages/location/geekbench5/win-x64
+  /home/user/any/custom/packages/location/geekbench5/win-arm64
   ```
   </div>